 8.3.2 Changes in the piconet group data key or pairnet group data key

 When the PNC or PRC changes the piconet group data key or pairnet group data key, the PNC or PRC shall transmit the new key to all of the members of the piconet or pairnet that are in ACTIVE mode using the Distribute Key Request command, as described in 6.5.2.3.

-Once the Distribute Key Request command has been issued for all of the members of the piconet or pairnet that are in ACTIVE mode, the PNC or PRC may change the SECID in the beacon.
-When a DEV receives a valid Distribute Key Request command, as described in 6.5.2.3, from the PNC or PRC, the DEV shall use the new key for all outgoing secure frames that require the use of the piconet group data key or pairnet group data key once it sees the corresponding SECID in the beacon.
-The DEV may continue to accept frames protected by the old piconet group data key or pairnet group data key for up to mMaxKeyChangeDuration since the DEV last received a valid beacon protected by the old piconet-wide group data key or pairnet-wide group data key.
+For piconet, Oonce the Distribute Key Request command has been issued for all of the members of the piconet that are in ACTIVE mode, the PNC may change the SECID in the beacon.
+When a DEV receives a valid Distribute Key Request command, as described in 6.5.2.3, from the PNC, the DEV shall use the new key for all outgoing secure frames that require the use of the piconet group data key once it sees the corresponding SECID in the beacon.
+The DEV may continue to accept frames protected by the old piconet group data key for up to mMaxKeyChangeDuration since the DEV last received a valid beacon protected by the old piconet-wide group data key.

+For pairnet, once the Distribute Key Request command has been issued for the member of the pairnet that are in ACTIVE mode, the PRC shall change the SECID in the outgoing secure frames.
+When a DEV receives a valid Distribute Key Request command, as described in 6.5.2.3, from the PRC, the DEV shall use the new key for all outgoing secure frames that require the use of the pairnet group data key once it sees the corresponding SECID in the received frame.

 CID r02-17